-We have examined Benefit Plan Administrative Services, Inc.'s (BPAS or service organization), a wholly owned subsidiary of Community Bank System, Inc., description of its Plan Administration and Recordkeeping Service entitled "System Description Provided by Benefit Plan Administrative Services, Inc." for processing user entities' transactions throughout the period November 1, 2019 to October 31, 2020, (description) and the suitability of the design and operating effectiveness of the controls included in the description to achieve the related control objectives stated in the description, based on the criteria identified in "Assertion of Benefit Plan Administrative Services, Inc.'s Management" (assertion).
+We have examined Benefit Plan Administrative Services, Inc.'s (BPAS or service organization),), a wholly owned subsidiary of Community Bank System, Inc., description of its Plan Administration and Recordkeeping Service entitled "System Description Provided by Benefit Plan Administrative Services, Inc." for providing bundled daily recordkeeping, administration, clearing, custodial and / or directed trustee services (from various BPAS entities or subsidiaries) throughout the period November 1, 2020 to October 31, 2021, (description) and the suitability of the design and operating effectiveness of the controls included in the description to achieve the related control objectives stated in the description, based on the criteria identified in "Assertion of Benefit Plan Administrative Services, Inc.'s Management" (assertion).
 The controls and control objectives included in the description are those that management of BPAS believes are likely to be relevant to user entities' internal control over financial reporting, and the description does not include those aspects of the Plan Administration and Recordkeeping Service that are not likely to be relevant to user entities' internal control over financial reporting.